Business Finance Guide

 - What is a working capital loan?

-Day-to-day costs can be hard to cover if a big customer pays late, an unplanned bill comes in, or you have a bad month of sales.
-Working capital loans keep things running while you recover.
+If a big customer pays late, an unexpected payment arrives, or you have a terrible month of sales, day-to-day costs can be difficult to afford.
+Working capital loans allow you to keep your business up and operating while you recover.

 - How often will you need one?

-You may think you only need working capital loans at random times but look for patterns.
-If it’s regular and predictable, that may affect your financial strategy.
+You may believe that you only require working capital loans on a sporadic basis, but search for patterns.
+If it’s consistent and predictable, it could have an impact on your financial plan.

 - Avoid the high-interest trap